legal resources necessary to hold negligent facilities accountable.

 The surveyors also noted that the facility failed to “timely report suspected abuse, neglect and report the results of the investigation to proper authorities.
 The investigators said that according to the Abuse Policy all “employees must immediately report any suspected abuse to the Administrator.”

 Are you suffering from abuse, neglect or mistreatment while residing at Arthur Home?
 If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now for help.
-Our law firm fights aggressively on behalf of Douglas and Moultrie County victims of mistreatment living in long-term facilities including nursing homes in Arthur.
+Our network of attorneys fights aggressively on behalf of Douglas and Moultrie County victims of mistreatment living in long-term facilities including nursing homes in Arthur.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled nursing resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one’s harm.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.

 We provide all clients a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: